cancersysbio/VAP/README.md

 Usage
 ---

-TRUP can be run with UNIX command-line interface.
+VAP can be run with UNIX command-line interface.

 **Getting help message**